 - Even if you feel that information being discussed is “harmless,”

-it is still in your best interest to invoke your Fight Amendment right.
+it is still in your best interest to invoke your Fifth Amendment right.

 2. Ask for a Lawyer!